honghuangdc/honghuangdc/README.md

 <h2 align="center">👋 Hello!
 I'm Soybean.</h2>

-I am a front-end developer, have more than three years of experience in web development.
+I'm a front-end developer, have more than three years of experience in web development.

 - 🔭 I’m currently working on **An admin template - Soybean Admin, based on Vue3+Vite+TypeScript+NaiveUI **
-- 🌱 I'm good at writing clean code, which has high quarlity standard.
+- 🌱 I'm good at writing clean code, which has high quality standard.
 - 📫 How to reach me: Wechat(honghuangdc)、qq(2570172956)、gmail(honghuangdc@gmail.com)
 - ⚡ Recently, I have been interested in changing to a better job.

 **languages and tools:**

 Vue、React、TypeScript、Vite、Nodejs、Nuxt、Ionic、Uniapp.

+**open source project:**
+[soybean-admin](https://github.com/honghuangdc/soybean-admin): a beautiful vue admin template, based on Vue3、Vite、TypeScript、Naive UI.
+[vite-ionic-vue](https://github.com/honghuangdc/vite-ionic-vue): a cli to build hybrid app, based on Vue3、Vite、TypeScript、ionic6.

 📈 my github stats